pragya-vats/FLight_price_prediction/README.md

 ![flights](https://user-images.githubusercontent.com/100039012/165031872-d434fea8-1899-46b4-9e78-befddfb2bdd0.jpg)

 ## Flight Fare prediction using machine learning
-Analyzing the flight fare dataset, taken from Kaggle using, essential exploratory data analysis techniques then will draw some predictions about the price of the flight based on some features such as what type of airline it is, what is the arrival time, what is the departure time, what is the duration of the flight, source, destination and more.
+Analyzing the flight fare dataset, taken from Kaggle, using essential exploratory data analysis techniques then will draw some predictions about the price of the flight based on some features such as what type of airline it is, what is the arrival time, what is the departure time, what is the duration of the flight, source, destination and more.
 ## About the dataset
 1. Airline: So this column will have all the types of airlines like Indigo, Jet Airways, Air India, and many more.
 2. Date_of_Journey: This column will let us know about the date on which the passenger's journey will start.